NSW oysters: enduring in adversity

 Many people might think that oysters would be unharmed by bushfires because they’re grown in water.
 But oysters are filter feeders, which means they extract nutrients from the water they live in.
 This makes them highly susceptible to water pollution, such as that caused by ash from fires or mud, debris and silt run-off from floods and heavy rains.

 Before the bushfires, there was a prolonged drought, which also affects water conditions.
 Oysters are farmed in estuaries – sheltered bodies of water where saltwater and freshwater mix.
-In a drought, freshwater becomes less prevalent, leading to higher water salinity, which can be particularly damaging to oysters in the early stages of development.
+In a drought, freshwater becomes less prevalent, leading to higher water salinity.
+This can be particularly damaging to oysters in the early stages of development.

 “After the bushfires we then had flooding,” Boyton continues.
 “Because a lot of the waterways were razed right down to the foreshores, the ash flooded into our estuaries.
 This further damaged our infrastructure, on top of already having everything smothered in ash from the bushfires.
 With this amount of debris, the water quality can be affected.”